shane-kerr/fileinfo/README.md

     C - time of last status change
     A - time of last access
     # - SHA224 hash of the file, base64-encoded (regular files only)

+When all meta information for a file is complete, we have either:

     > - the name of the file, possible escaped (see below)
+    @ - the name of the cached inode file, possible escaped (see below)

 A way to minimize redundant information is by observing that most files in a directory are owned by the same user, so for example the